-My view is that a doula is part of a collaboration between the birthing parent, family, and care providers.
+My view is that a doula is part of a unique collaboration between the birthing parent, family, and care providers.
 Read more about my philosophy.

 What birth settings do you attend?

 I attend births at birth centers, midwife-attended home births, and area hospitals.
 Though I fully support a parent’s right to birth at home unassisted (planned free-birth) and trust the intuition in doing so, I do not attend these births at this time.

 Do you only attend unmedicated/natural labors?